Pregnancy is a time of excitement, but it also has its fair share of stress.

 - Shortness of breath.

 Many of these symptoms can also be experienced during pregnancy, so it can be difficult to pinpoint the cause.
 However, if you suddenly have an increase in these symptoms, it’s important to speak with your care provider.

 Despite a decent diet, I experienced anaemia, of varying degrees, during all of my pregnancies.
 The one symptom that always stood out to me was bruising easily.
 I also experienced extreme fatigue (more severe than regular pregnancy fatigue).

 In one pregnancy, my iron levels were okay but within a week of having the blood test they dropped.
 Being aware of symptoms meant I was able to contact my provider long before I was due for my next blood test.

 If you experience a sudden change of symptoms, even though they might seem like normal pregnancy fluctuations, it’s a good idea to touch base with your provider.

-Iron-deficient anaemia during pregnancy is reasonably common.
+Iron-deficient anemia during pregnancy is reasonably common.
 When properly treated, it poses little risk.
-Untreated anaemia, on the other hand, increases many risks during pregnancy.
+Untreated anemia, on the other hand, increases many risks during pregnancy.

 Be sure to read Anemia During Pregnancy | Causes, Symptoms, and Treatment to learn more.